 LGBTQI Youth and Pregnancy

 A growing body of research indicates that when compared to straight teens, bisexual teen girls are more likely to become pregnant.
-In one study from 2018, bisexual teen girls were nearly five times more likely that straight teen girls to become pregnant before age twenty.
+In one study from 2018, bisexual teen girls were nearly five times more likely than straight teen girls to become pregnant before age twenty.
 Research on lesbian teen pregnancy is mixed—one study found lesbian girls were half as likely as heterosexual girls to become pregnant, while two other studies found lesbian girls were more likely than heterosexual girls to become pregnant.
 Studies have found transgender youth are just as likely to become pregnant as cisgender youth.
 Some teens with intersex traits can also become pregnant, though less is known about this population.

 One possible explanation for these findings is that LGBTQI teens feel increased pressure to conform to heterosexuality and gender norms and “prove” that they are straight and cisgender, particularly if they experience bullying or other harassment based on their identity.
 Students who are bullied are more likely to become pregnant as a teen, and LGBTQI students experience bullying at higher rates than their non-LGBTQI peers.
 In 2019, over a third of LGB (40%) students reported having been bullied at school in the last year, compared to 22% of straight students.
 Likewise, according to the 2015 U.S. Transgender Survey, over half (54%) of respondents reported experiencing verbal harassment while in school because they were transgender.
 LGBTQI students of color face intersecting forms of bullying and harassment, with over half of Latinx, AAPI, and Black LGBTQ students, and 65% of Native and Indigenous LGBTQ students reporting that they felt unsafe in school because of their sexual orientation, according to a 2015 survey conducted by GLSEN.
 Similarly, about 42% of AAPI, Black and Latinx LGBTQ students, and 51% of Native and Indigenous LGBTQ students reported feeling unsafe at school because of their gender expression.